Our Domestic Battery Attorneys Can Help If You’ve Been Charged

 Domestic violence is typically defined as aggressive or violent acts perpetrated within a home which are targeted at spouses or domestic partners.
 The most common form and interpretation of domestic violence is domestic battery.
 This consists of any form of intentional touching that inflicts injury to a spouse, former spouse, or another person with whom the accused has lived with or had a child.
 An accusation of this form of battery can significantly affect your life, including your relationships with family members, friends, neighbors, and especially your own children.
 In such cases, you may require the representation of an experienced domestic battery lawyer to help defend you from the potential serious penalties of a conviction.

 If you’ve been accused of domestic battery, the legal situation in front of you is serious.
-Criminal attorney Sean Hessler has extensive experience fighting successfully for the rights of his clients.
+Indianapolis criminal attorney Sean Hessler has extensive experience fighting successfully for the rights of his clients.
 He can explore the available options on your behalf to minimize or, if possible, eliminate the penalties of domestic battery you are facing.

 Call (317) 886-8800 for a free, initial consultation to request a free case consultation.